 We can learn about the slave trade and we should.
 We can experience the culture in terms of food, music, and art, and we should.
 All of these experiences can help us to be more compassionate and understanding; to be better allies, friends, colleagues, and lovers.
 But the history of slavery paints the experience for black Americans in a way that others can’t feel on the deepest of levels.
 Regardless of the hardships that many of our ancestors were facing at home or encountered when they came to this country, they had the hope and promise of a better future here in America.
 The attitude that their hard work could pave the way for a better life for their children and children’s children.

-All of these experiences have shaped me in some way, and I do believe have made me a more accepting and understanding person.
+All of these experiences have shaped me in some way, and I do believe they have made me a more accepting and understanding person.
 They’ve grown my passion for social justice and furthered my drive to make the world a better place.
-Sometimes it’s tempting for me to feel like, I’m someone who gets it or woke, if you will.
+Sometimes it’s tempting for me to feel like I’m someone who gets it, or woke if you will.
 Nonetheless, I’m a white, straight, male who was born in America.
-That means there are a lot of American experiences to which I can’t truly relate: being a woman, a person of color, an immigrant, an LGBTQ person, etc. And as much as I want to be “down,” there are times when I revert back to my default setting, this place of privilege to where I was born.
+That means there are a lot of American experiences to which I can’t genuinely relate: being a woman, a person of color, an immigrant, an LGBTQ person, etc. And as much as I want to be “down,” there are times when I revert back to my default setting, this place of privilege to where I was born.

 Thanks for reading,